 Under section 9 of the current Legal Services Society (LSS) Act, our mandate is to:

 - help people to solve their legal problems and to facilitate access to justice,

 - establish and administer an effective and efficient system for providing legal aid to people in BC, and

 - provide advice to the Attorney General about legal aid and access to justice for people in BC.

-Section 9 also states that the society is to:
+Section 9 also states that our organization is to:

 - give priority to identifying and assessing the legal needs of people with low incomes in BC,